Televerde, Phoenix, AZ

-Prior to the Covid crisis this successful partnership has attracted much positive attention for the program, which employed 230 inmates each day (on average) prior to Covid, down to about 190 now.
-Televerde research of the inmates who have worked with them the last two decades maintains that the recidivism rate is less than 10% (compared to the State rate of 40%).
-There are currently 75 ex-offenders working at Televerde, they have found their calling.
+This successful partnership employs 230 inmates each day.
+Televerde research of the inmates who have worked with them the last two decades maintains that the recidivism rate is less than 10% (compared to the state rate of 40%).
+There are currently 75 ex-offenders working at Televerde.

 “The collaboration between Televerde, ACI and the Arizona Department of Corrections is strengthened every year because of our combined commitment to provide the skills, resources and educational opportunities that women need to successfully reenter society as leaders, caregivers, innovators and business professionals.
 This work has a ripple effect because when we empower women, we strengthen families, our communities, and the economy.
 Our success in reducing recidivism is why other states are eager to bring this model into their correctional facilities.
 We look forward to growing our partnership with ACI so we can provide even more life-changing opportunities to women.”